 ACTIVITY FEE

 All curriculum students are required to pay a \$38 activity fee each year.
-The charges per term are as follows: Fall - \$15; Spring - \$15; Summer - \$8.
-This activity fee is budgeted by the Student Ambassadors and the Student Government Association.
-The fee is used for special activities and other student-oriented activities and events.
+The fee is budgeted by the Student Ambassadors and the Student Government Association and is used for special activities and other student-oriented activities and events.